Log alerts in Azure Monitor

 Log search rules are defined by the following details:

 Log Query.
 The query that runs every time the alert rule fires.
-The records returned by this query are used to determine whether an alert is created.
-Analytics query can also include cross-application calls, [cross workspace calls, and cross-resource calls provided the user has access rights to the external applications.
+The records returned by this query are used to determine whether an alert is to be triggered.
+Analytics query can be for a specific Log Analytics workspace or Application Insights app and even span across multiple Log Analytics and Application Insights resources provided the user has access as well as query rights to all resources.

 Time Period.
 Specifies the time range for the query.
 The query returns only records that were created within this range of the current time.
 Time period restricts the data fetched for log query to prevent abuse and circumvents any time command (like ago) used in log query.